 One of the most common reasons for colposcopy is when a Pap test indicates abnormalities in your cervix or vagina.
 The experienced team of obstetricians and gynecologists at Mott Women Healthcare in New York City perform colposcopies to examine your cervical and vaginal tissue more closely.
 If you have an irregular Pap test or your doctor needs to diagnose a condition, you might need a colposcopy so they can conduct a biopsy.
-Call the office in Chinatown to schedule or use the online booking tool.
+Call the office to schedule or use the online booking tool.

 A colposcopy allows your gynecologist to look at your cervix through a magnification device called a colposcope.
 This instrument shines light into your vagina and cervix and enlarges the view so your provider can inspect the tissue for abnormalities.
 A colposcopy is like looking into your cervix and vaginal tissue with a magnifying glass so everything appears clearer.